houstonhaynes/AD4SDocs/00h AD4S Ledger.md

 - **Relationship Mapping**: The placement of elements shows their relationships to value streams and to each other
 - **Cross-Domain Visibility**: Business capabilities, processes, and systems all appear in the same visualization, helping bridge silos

-The AD4S Ledger incorporates the Milky Way approach by ensuring that technical decisions are always connected to value creation, and by providing visualizations that show how different elements—from strategic goals to technical components—align to support the organization's purpose.
+The AD4S Ledger incorporates the Milky Way approach by ensuring that technical decisions are always connected to value creation, and by providing visualizations that show how different elements, from strategic goals to technical components, align to support the organization's purpose.

 ### Synthesizing Approaches in the AD4S Ledger